Find Affordable College Courses

 395 Yearly Graduations

-University of Southern California comes in at #2 on our list of the most popular colleges offering master's degrees in communication and journalism.
+University of Southern California comes in at #2 on our list of the most popular colleges offering master's degrees in communication & journalism.
 Each year, around 46,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $60,446 per year, while in-state graduate students, on average, pay $60,446 per year.
-For the 2020-2021 academic year, 395 master's degrees were handed out to communication and journalism majors at USC.
-About 78% of this group were women, and 41% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $66,640 per year, while in-state graduate students, on average, pay $66,640 per year.
+During the most recent year for which we have data, 395 people received their master's degree in communication & journalism from USC.
+Around 37% of these students were from an underrepresented racial-ethnic group, and 81% were women.
+Those who complete their master's degree in communication & journalism at University of Southern California make a median salary of 54,196.

 #3